programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 > ***Insight***: We modified this query by adding a statement using the "date of birth" property ([P569](https://www.wikidata.org/wiki/Property:P569)), then filtering the results by date.
 Adding lines to a SPARQL query is quite a bit more complicated than swapping one Q-number or P-number for another, however.
 For the time being, the best shortcut is to browse the examples for a query that is already structured correctly for your needs and substituting the particular items and properties you want.

-### Query shortcut III: Chatbot SPARQL
+### Query Shortcut III: Chatbot SPARQL

-We have already seen that chatbots can generate answers to the historical questions that we have posed in this lesson, and that those answers are of inconsistent value.
+As previously mentioned, chatbots can generate answers to the historical questions that we have posed in this lesson, and those answers are of inconsistent value.
 Chatbots also generate Wikidata SPARQL queries.
 Here too the quality varies.
 Sometimes the queries are perfect.
 Sometimes they approach the question from an unexpected direction, which can be useful.
 Sometimes they are cumbersome.
 In Wikidata, cumbersome queries tend to time out, and chatbot SPARQL queries are rarely optimized.

-However, you may find the descriptions that the chatbots offer of the structure of their queries useful, especially in response to revised prompts.
+However, you may find the chatbots' descriptions of their query structures useful, especially in response to revised prompts.
 For instance, you could ask "How might I optimize this query?"
-The best path, though, is to learn to decode the SPARQL itself in order to adjust the example or chatbot queries so that they meet your needs.
+The best path, though, is to learn to decode the SPARQL itself in order to adjust the example or chatbot queries to meet your needs.

-### Composing a Wikidata SPARQL query from scratch
+### Composing Your Own SPARQL Query

 Up till now, all of the queries have been ready-made examples.
-SPARQL can be tricky, and writing complex queries from scratch offers lots of opportunities for error.
+SPARQL can be tricky, and writing complex queries offers lots of opportunities for error.
 In this last section of the lesson, you will write a query more-or-less from scratch.
 The aim in this case is to dig a bit deeper into Wikidata's structure and logic.

 To do so, let's explore political ideology classification schemes that Wikidata users have applied to the heads of state example.
 The "Gamal Abdel Nasser" item page contains a set of statements about the "movements" of which he was a part.